Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Inherited syndromes.
 Children with rare inherited syndromes including Rothmund-Thomson and Li-Fraumeni are at increased risk for developing bone cancer.

-Retinoblastoma.
-Children with a history or retinoblastoma, which is a rare eye cancer, have been found to be at increased risk of developing bone cancer.
+Hereditary retinoblastoma.
+Children with the hereditary form of retinoblastoma, which is a rare eye cancer, have been found to be at increased risk of developing bone cancer.

 Bone marrow transplant.
 A few people who have had a bone marrow transplant have later developed bone cancer.

-Pain.
+Pain in the affected bone.
 The pain may come and go and usually seems worse at night.
-The pain will also increase with activity.
+The pain will also usually increase with activity.

 Swelling.
 There may also be swelling or a lump in the area of the tumor.
 This lump may not be noticeable at first.